Smoking cessation: Medications

 A meta-analysis from 2018, conducted on 61 RCTs, showed that during their first year of trying to quit, approximately 80% of the participants in the studies who got drug assistance (bupropion, NRT, or varenicline) returned to smoking, while 20% continued to not smoke for the entire year (i.e.: remained sustained abstinent).
 In comparison, 12% the people who got placebo kept from smoking for (at least) an entire year.
 This makes the net benefit of the drug treatment to be 8% after the first 12 months.
 In other words, out of 100 people who will take medication, approximately 8 of them would remain non-smoking after one year thanks to the treatment.
 During one year, the benefit from using smoking cessation medications (Bupropion, NRT, or varenicline) decreases from 17% in 3 months, to 12% in 6 months to 8% in 12 months.

+In 2024, the FDA cleared an investigational new drug (IND) application for a fast-acting inhalable NRT, which delivers nicotine without combustion or heating.
+The inhaler was successful in a first clinical trial, aiming to get approved by the FDA as the first smoking cessation drug since 2006.

 Community interventions

 Community interventions using "multiple channels to provide reinforcement, support and norms for not smoking" may have an effect on smoking cessation outcomes among adults.
 Specific methods used in the community to encourage smoking cessation among adults include: